romuloschiavon/CloudWalk-DETest/README.md

 - Bronze/Silver Directory Structure:
     - A bronze/silver directory structure was created, organized by year, month, and day, to better understand which day the pipeline was run.
 This structure helps in managing the data lifecycle and ensures traceability of data processing stages.
+- Sepatared ETL and report pipeline
+    - Separating the report pipeline into two DAGs enhances modularity, scalability, and error handling, aligning with best practices in BI and data companies.
+This allows for independent development, flexible scheduling, and improved resilience.